VeeamHub/veeam-ansible/veeam_vas/README.md

 ## How to use this Role

-Easiest method to use this role is to install it using [Ansible Galaxy](https://docs.ansible.com/ansible/latest/galaxy/user_guide.html#installing-roles-from-galaxy):
+This role is part of a collection of all roles in this repository.
+Easiest method to insatll it is using [Ansible Galaxy](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html):

-`ansible-galaxy install veeamhub.veeam_vas`
+`ansible-galaxy collection install VeeamHub.veeam`

-You can also copy the role directly from this repository and put it in your Ansible Roles folder (default: `~/.ansible/roles/`).
+You can also copy the role directly from this repository and put it in your Ansible Roles folder (default: `~/.ansible/roles/`). _Note that using this method will require slight changes to the sample playbooks listed in this document._

 ## Requirements